rpatrik96/rpatrik96.github.io/_drafts/2021-11-01-poc4-causal-queries.md

 # Causal Queries

-> Why are doing this thing called "causal inference"?
+> Why are we doing this thing called "causal inference"?

 The obvious answer is that it's fun _(half of the readers now closed the browser tab)_.
 To set aside joking: because we want to do causal queries, i.e., extract information about the cause-effect relationships between different mechanisms.